edgester/vagrant-openafs/README.md

 ## Gotchas

   * The puppet modules take the realmname, cellname and DB servers as parameters.
-The IP's and hostnames for DB servers shuold be in the same positino in the array.
+The IP's and hostnames for DB servers should be in the same positino in the array.

   * The files in /vagrant/scripts have hard-coded cell and realm